-The charities below are all supporting and promoting Baby Loss Awareness Week during 2017.
+The organisations below are all supporting and promoting Baby Loss Awareness Week during 2019.

 Please visit their websites and find out how you can get involved and support the vital work they do.